yohn-dezmon/lending-club-loan-pipeline/README.md

 ## Purpose:
-The purpose of this project is to (1) explore the (lending club loan dataset)[https://www.kaggle.com/wendykan/lending-club-loan-data] from kaggle to extract the important features for data analysis and (2) to create a pipeline that would ingest, process, and store this data on a periodic basis to be placed into storage such that it could be easily accessed by a data warehouse application, or to be used for machine learning model creation.
+The purpose of this project was to:
+1. Explore the [lending club loan dataset](https://www.kaggle.com/wendykan/lending-club-loan-data) from kaggle to extract the important features for data analysis.
+2. Create a pipeline that would ingest, process, and store this data on a periodic basis to be placed into storage such that it could be easily accessed by a data warehouse application, or to be used for machine learning model creation.

 ## Data Exploration:

 ### Assumptions:

-One of my main assumptions was that I didn't want to throw away any data in case it was of use to analysts further down the pipeline.
-Thus my aim in exploration was to characterize the data and understand where there may be problematic data.
+One of my assumptions was that no data should be thrown away in case it is of use to analysts further down the pipeline.
+Thus, my aim in exploration was to characterize the data and understand where there may be problematic data.

 ### Jupyter Notebook: